Qds11/URL-Shorterner/README.md

 # URL-Shorterner
-Software Engineer : GoWhere Internship Assessment

 ## Introduction
-This web app is for an internship assigment which shortens your url input.
+This is a URL shorterner web app which shortens your url input.
 Do note that if your url is already short, it won't shorten it further.

 ## Requirement
 Have mysql installed.